4 Common Birth Control Methods That May Not Be Effective

 Frequently asked questions

-The withdrawal method, also known as ‘pulling out,’ involves the man withdrawing his penis from the vagina before ejaculation.
-While this method can be used as a form of contraception, it is not highly effective.
-Pre-ejaculate fluid may contain sperm, and even a small amount of semen released before withdrawal can lead to pregnancy.
+The pull-out method, also known as coitus interruptus, involves the man withdrawing his penis before ejaculation.
+While this method can be effective if done perfectly, it is challenging to execute correctly every time.
+Pre-ejaculate fluid may still contain sperm, and even a small amount of semen entering the vagina can lead to pregnancy.